alhaad/alhaad.github.io/index.md

 ![photo](/assets/photo.jpg){:height="25%" width="25%" align="center"}

-I work as a software engineer at Google.
+I am a *Staff Software Engineer / Tech Lead Manager*  at Google.
 I'm currently based out of Bangalore, India and working on Google Search.
-Previously, I lived in the bay area and have worked on [Fuchsia](https://en.wikipedia.org/wiki/Google_Fuchsia) and Google Search Infrastructure.
+Previously, I lived in the Bay Area and have worked on [Fuchsia](https://en.wikipedia.org/wiki/Google_Fuchsia) and Google Search Infrastructure.